by TONY OLEJNICKI | Creator of the HiACHIEVR Program

 It is all about psychology and perceived value and commercial mind may help us.
 It is all about choices.
 Why do we make the wrong choices so often?
 And, how to change that?

 Behavior produces results, so to change results one must change the behavior.
 It is as simple as that.

 The behavior is driven by your brain: primal brain, the emotional brain, and deeply thinking brain.
 Jeff Gains calls them the Robot, the Emotor, and the Thinker.

-The Robot, the unconscious part of brain drives your survival mode and is the happiest in a comfort zone of an experienced safety.
+The Robot, the unconscious part of the brain drives your survival mode and is the happiest in a comfort zone of an experienced safety.
 The Robot receives the feedback signals from the body sensors.
-It translates them into thinking emotional parts of the brain.
+It translates them into thinking the emotional parts of the brain.
 The Robot drives muscles to act in self-preservation to experience gratification and avoid pain.

 The Emotor springs to action, when you are driven by emotions (urges, desires, fears).
 It is concerned with the present and requires a gratification without much delay.

 The Thinker, reasoning and thinking part of the brain can see the past, present, and future.